a-j-a-y-c-p/BANK_MANAGEMENT_SYSTEM/README.md

 copy all these files at QT\System.
 Build and run the program.

-*NOTE : CURRENTLY IT IS ONLY FRONT END PROJECT.DATABASE WILL BE ADDED IN FUTURE.
+*NOTE : CURRENTLY IT IS ONLY FRONT END PROJECT.
+DATABASE WILL BE ADDED IN FUTURE.

 ADMIN PORTAL CREDENTIALS :
                 username : admin